Video Shows Tanker Truck Speeding Through Protesters On Minneapolis I-35W Bridge After Road Was Closed

 — Erick Fernandez (@ErickFernandez) May 31, 2020

-The protest had been peaceful earlier in the day but tensions rose quickly after the incident, CBS News Minneapolis reported.
+The protest had been peaceful earlier in the day but tensions rose quickly after the incident, CBS News Minnesota reported.
 Many of those on the bridge at the time described a terrifying and chaotic scene, saying that the truck came without warning.

 Protesters remained there afterward, with video showing them chanting “No justice, no peace!”